Reservix/setup-a-monorepo/guide/01-introduction.md

 ## Monorepos in with Node.js/JavaScript

 When talking about Node.js and JavaScript a monorepo is a repository that contains mulitple node modules, which potentially can be published to the npm regitry.
-If one module inside the monorepo requires another module, you can do this like you would require a module from a global registry: `require('my-module')`.
+If one module inside the monorepo requires another module, you can do this like you would require any other module living in your `node_modules`, via `import 'my-module` or `require('my-module')`.